 |Note||India fiscal year starts from April 01|

-However, there is an appreciable 19.7% YoY improvement in the NEFT transactions volume from September 2018 when 181 million transactions completed.
+However, there is an appreciable 16% YoY improvement in the NEFT transaction volume from October 2018 when over 209 million transactions completed.

 There will be a surge in both, NEFT volume and value, in the next one year as RBI recently waived off charges applied on all online payment transfers done through NEFT or RTGS.